MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-location-control.md

 ## Using FB Messenger's location picker GUI dialog

 FB Messenger supports a location picker GUI dialog to let the user select an address.
-If you prefer to use FB Messenger's native dialog,  pass the **LocationOptions.UseNativeControl** option in the location control's constructor.
+If you prefer to use FB Messenger's native dialog,  pass the 'LocationOptions.UseNativeControl' option in the location control's constructor.

 ```cs
 var apiKey = WebConfigurationManager.AppSettings["BingMapsApiKey"];